44 Ferocious Waves Attacking Lighthouses - Part 2

 Perfect Timing – Petoskey Breakwall.
 Photo

-taken during a windy cold day in October.
+a windy cold day in October.

 ~